DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 * ``--parse-ptype:`` Optional, set to use software to analyze packet type.
 Without this option, hardware will check the packet type.

 * ``--per-port-pool:`` Optional, set to use independent buffer pools per port.
 Without this option, single buffer pool is used for all ports.

+* ``--mode:`` Optional, Packet transfer mode for I/O, poll or eventdev.

+* ``--eventq-sched:`` Optional, Event queue synchronization method, Ordered, Atomic or Parallel.
+Only valid if --mode=eventdev.

+* ``--event-eth-rxqs:`` Optional, Number of ethernet RX queues per device.
+Only valid if --mode=eventdev.

 For example, consider a dual processor socket platform with 8 physical cores, where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.